paulalm/paulalm.github.io/about.md

 ---
 layout: page
-title: About
+title: Psychological stressors and behavioural implications of COVID-19 Research
 permalink: /about/
 ---
-##Psychological stressors and behavioural implications of COVID-19 Research

 This research is being conducted by researchers around the world.
 We want to map out all the factors, that might affects people's psychological wellbeing and their ability to make good decisions during the COVID-19 (or "Coronavirus") outbreak all over the world.
 Researchers form many countries are collaborating on this project, to help scientists and decision makers to help and communicate.

-###Principal Investigator and contact email
+### Principal Investigator and contact email
 Andreas Lieberoth, andreas at edu dot au dot dk
 Aarhus University, Denmark

-###List of participating scientists
+### List of participating scientists

 | Name 	| Institution	|
 |-----------------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|